ethhub-io/ethhub/other/ethereum-fundraising-event.md

 ### Logistics

-Still need to work on who can own each part of the process:
+We still need to work on who can own each part of the process:

 * Creation and ownership of the website
 * Selection of the teams up for receiving funds
 * Creation of the smart contract
 * Auditing of the smart contract
 * Publicity and marketing